The Kuramoto model on dynamic random graphs: Introduction and main results

 where $\{\wt{\pmb\theta^1}(t)\}$ is not the solution of \eqref{dyn-km} with coefficients $a_{ij}(\bX^1(t))$, but is instead with coefficients $\ep\, a_{ij}(\bX^1(t))$.
 Since the set up of our model is such that the weights $\pi(u,v)$ (on which $a_{ij}(\cdot)$ are based) have to be given apriori and satisfy the uniform bound \eqref{bd-deg}, this connection between $\{\pmb\theta^\ep(t)\}$ for different $\ep$'s is not useful to transfer what we obtained for \eqref{dyn-km} at $\ep$ small enough to the case $\ep=1$.
-Namely, below we'll give a precise description of the behavior of solutions of \eqref{dyn-km} as $\ep \to 0$.
+Namely, below we'll give a precise description of the behavior of solutions of \eqref{dyn-km} as $\ep \to 0$, in the sense that our synchronization results work for sufficiently small (positive) values of $\ep$.
 This description can not be exported to other values of $\ep$.
 Although we will give some information for fixed $\ep$, several questions remain an open problem.

+\begin{remark}[The role of the parameter $K$] The coupling constant $K$ does not play a significant role in our case and it does not have a significant effect on the results we discuss.
+When dealing with frequency synchronization, there is a critical value $K_c$ below which synchronization fails, see \cite{strogatz2000kuramoto} for further details.
+The condition for such failure is given in terms of the size of $\omega_i$ relative to $K$.
+However, we deal chiefly with phase synchronization, in which case it is a necessary condition that all natural frequencies coincide (it is easy to see that phase synchronization cannot be achieved otherwise).
+Then, as pointed out above, one may assume all natural frequencies are equal to $0$ and the parameter $K$ ceases to be relevant. \end{remark}